-Having a family gathering for the holidays and need a recipe for the perfect last minute appetizer?
-Or just an easy side recipe for a great bowl of soup, like this recipe for the best minestrone or even my Zuppa Toscana Soup?!
+Having a family gathering for the holidays and need a recipe for the perfect last-minute charcuterie board?
+Or just an easy side recipe for a great bowl of soup, like this recipe for the Best Minestrone or even my Zuppa Toscana Soup?!

-These Parmesan Crisps are the perfect quick & easy recipe!
+These Parmesan crisps are the perfect quick and easy recipe!

 The warmth of the fresh herbs and the salty bite of the Parmesan are an all-star combination.
 If you’re making them for the holidays, I guarantee your guests won’t mind lingering around the snack table a little longer while they wait for dinner!

-Then there’s the texture – oh, the texture.
-Their almost paper thinness gives them a savory crisp that’s nearly as fun to hear as it is to taste.
-Yum-O!
-Better and healthier than potato chips (that is, besides these wonderful homemade chips), these Parmesan Cheese crisps will have everyone around the table wanting more.
+Then there’s the texture – oh, the finer texture.
+The thin wafer-like chip gives them a savory crunch that’s nearly as fun to hear as it is to taste.

-Not only are these Parmesan chips (AKA ‘cheese chips’) beyond delicious, they’re also:
+Not only is this Parmesan crisps recipe (AKA ‘cheese chips’) beyond delicious, but they’re also:

-- Quick & Easy.
-Bakes in 8 minutes!
+- Quick and easy.
+They bake in 8 minutes!

 - Versatile.
 Mix and match herbs for different flavors.